News Analysis: Deficits mounting for public radio’s largest stations

 I hope the headlines for public radio will move from the bad news of layoffs and cutbacks to what it’s doing to innovate, serve more Americans, and play a key role in keeping local news alive in communities large and small nationwide.

-Tim Eby was former general manager of St. Louis Public Radio.
-This was reprinted from his Substack with permission.
+Tim Eby is a member of the board of National Public Radio.
+This was reprinted from his Substack with permission